iTeaWorld

 Ultimately, I tested the final prototype with users to validate design decisions and confirm the improved experience.

-Simplifying product descriptions improved clarity and engagement
+• Simplified product descriptions improved clarity and engagement

-A cohesive visual identity strengthened brand trust
+• A cohesive visual identity strengthened trust in the brand